invinciblesp03/invinciblesp03/README.md

 - 👀 I’m interested in Programming and Developing
 - 🌱 I’m currently learning C++
 - 💞️ I’m looking to collaborate on working together
-- 📫 How to reach me ...
+- 📫 You can reach me through LinkedIn with the same name.
 -

 <!---